Safety and security

 During 2016, legal action was taken against the leaders of the CNRP.
 Several party members and activists were jailed and on 7 July 2016 Dr Kem Ley, a prominent political commentator, was shot dead.

-A general election will take place in July 2018.
+A general election will take place on 29 July 2018.
 It’s possible that political tensions will increase in the run-up to this election.

 Although most visits are trouble-free, the British Embassy continues to receive crime reports from British nationals.
 Most of these are bag snatchings, often by thieves riding past on motorbikes.
 Bag straps have been cut and bags snatched from those on foot and passengers on moving tuk-tuks and motorbikes, often causing injury.
 Hotspots for petty crime include the riverfront and BKK areas of Phnom Penh, and the beaches and tourist areas of Sihanoukville and nearby islands.

 In 2017, there have been incidents of female travellers, including British nationals, being sexually assaulted in Siem Reap and Sihanoukville.
 This includes incidents of lone women being sexually assaulted by men claiming to be motorbike taxi drivers in the Pub Street area of Siem Reap.
 You should be vigilant at all times, especially when walking alone.

 Take sensible precautions to protect yourself and your belongings:

 - use a hotel safe for your valuables

 - minimise the items you carry with you.
 If you carry a bag, make sure the strap is over your shoulder, away from the road to deter thieves on motorbikes from snatching it